opennlplabs/PuzzLing/README.md

 [**Team R&R (Role and Responsibility)**](https://github.com/linguisticsjusticeleague/PuzzLing-and-Scoring/blob/main/team_roster.md)

 ## Mockup Preview
 This is an python supported web application using the Flask backend.
-Running following install all the dependency packages
+Running following command to install all the dependency packages
 ``` Python
 pip install -r requirements.txt
 ```